The halo 3-point correlation function: a methodological analysis: Measuring the 3PCF

 To compute the analytic covariance matrix we need to assume a fiducial, non-linear power spectrum, the covered volume and a shot noise contribution to the power spectrum.
 The former is provided by the best-fit model to the {\Min} power spectrum measurements\footnote{The best-fit power spectrum has been derived and kindly provided by Kevin Pardede using the PT model and assumptions of \cite{Oddo2021}.}.
 The latter is set equal to the inverse of the mean halo number density in the mocks, i.e. $1./\bar{n} = 4500 \, h^{-3} \mathrm{Mpc}^3$.

 To check if the analytical, Gaussian errors are consistent with those obtained from the mock catalogs, we show in fig.~\ref{fig:std_theo} the difference between the two sets of errors (blue curve), compared with the 2-$\sigma$ error measured in the {\Min} mocks (grey band) obtained as in Fig.~\ref{fig:std}.
 We notice that the theory errors are systematically smaller than those measured from the mocks, with the mismatch decreasing with the size of the triangles.
 This is expected since the adequacy of the Gaussian hypothesis increases with the scale, while it is expected to break down on small scales due to the non-linear evolution inducing non-Gaussian contributions to the covariance.
+At larger scales the deviation is smaller, of the order of few percent.
+In order to reabsorb this small difference, one can exploit a small set of measured 3PCFs to tune the theoretical covariance parameters \citep{Slepian2015, Fumagalli2022}.